A Series on the

 Here an important observation must be made.
 Up until this point, the apostle John was "in the Spirit on the

 Lord's day," and he was instructed to "write in a book" what he saw, "and send it to the seven churches"

-However, by eating the strong angel's scroll, he was given prophetic material that was additional
+However, by eating the strong angel's scroll, he was given prophetic material that was

+(Rev 10:11).
 In other words, this prophesy was intended for

 The change in prophetic content is immediate; the apostle John is instructed to see and

 feel what he is being shown; he is to "measure the temple of God and the alter"

 (Rev 11:1).
-During this tribulation period of trumpets, Jerusalem will
+During this tribulation period of trumpets,

-around its outer court for 3-1/2 years (Rev 11:2).
+or "trampling" around its outer court for 3-1/2 years (Rev 11:2).